actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 ### NetworkPolicy label spoofing
 The Network Policies select pods by label, this means that any pod created in the production namespace with a matching label will inherit the same network access rules including egress to MariaDB on port 3306.
-The current control is RBAC for both pod ServiceAccounts have zero API permissions, so an attacker cannot create malicious pods from a compromised container through the Kubernetes API using its own token but someone with kubectl access can.
-This is a gap at this stage which I will mitigate in future stages with Cosign image signing and OPA Gatekeeper admission constraint that will validate the signatures and enforce blocking of any pod with an unsigned image regardless of what labels it carries.
+The current control is RBAC, both pod ServiceAccounts have zero API permissions, so an attacker cannot create malicious pods from a compromised container through the Kubernetes API using its token but someone with kubectl access can.
+This is a gap at this stage which I will mitigate in future stages with Cosign image signing and OPA Gatekeeper admission constraint that will block any pod with an unsigned image regardless of what labels it carries.
+I will also mitigate the risk of maliciously deploying the exact signed image by using IAM scoped kubectl access to prevent unauthorized kubectl access.

 ### OPA Gatekeeper Policy with Rego